gemium/gemium/docs/architecture.md

 # Architecture

 The codebase can be split into three top-level components.
 The [main process](#main-process) launches the app using [Electron](https://electronjs.org).
 It provides a browser environment, so the [renderer process](#renderer-process) can display the interface.
-It also runs the [preload script](#preload-script), which defines a gemini-rendering API for the renderer's `window` object.
+It also runs the [preload script](#preload-script), which defines a gemini-specific API for the renderer's `window` object.

 ## Main Process
 Located in `/index.js`